mikhaelamartin/Bank-Churn/README.md

 ### Images

+### Interesting Findings

+- People who incur a higher number of transactions and own more company products are less likely to churn.
+As a result, their average utilization ratio (credit spent / total credit) is much higher than non-churners.
+- People who contact the company more often are more likely to churn.
+This could be due to...
+- People who increasingly spend more credit in the last twelve months of data collection are less likely to churn.
+-

 Gender: People who attrite are more likely to be female than male.

 Income_Category: People who earn certain incomes are more likely to attrite than others.